Zebron22/FPGA_Projcets/VGA_project/README.md

 The setup is a digilent 4x4 keypad module, a VGA monitor, and a digilent 16x2 LCD display.
 I also used a DE10 lite with these PMODs.
 Custom wiring will be needed and can be found in the csv file.
+The PDF is included, there may be some inconsistencies.

 Contains 8 operations:
 * Add